Explore this Section

 - "Tandem maternity cover" - Pharmacy

-ECU Athena SWAN panels like to see use of innovative good practice.
+AdvanceHE Athena SWAN panels like to see use of innovative good practice.
 However, it may be difficult to be innovative when so many people are applying for awards!
 What is clearly required is that good practice achieves measurable results.

-The ECU have published a number of reports linking Athena SWAN with improvements in good practice see for example:
+AdvanceHE have published a number of reports linking Athena SWAN with improvements in good practice see for example: